 - Qualifications, training and development

 - Knowledge, skills and experience

 Can I apply with a CV or a cover letter?

-No. The Greenshaw Learning Trust does not accept applications made only with a CV.
+Unfortunately not, the Greenshaw Learning Trust does not accept applications made only with a CV.
 Cover letters and CVs can be used to support your fully completed application form, which must also include a supporting statement.